 Quarterly Publication of European Bean Usage

-In their continuously expanding coverage, the ECA reporting of European Cocoa Usage now includes 23 companies, all reporting their total (group) bean usage in the European Union-15 and Switzerland.
+In their continuously expanding coverage, the ECA reporting of European Cocoa Usage now includes 23 companies, all reporting their total (group) bean usage in European countries.

 The Western and Eastern European Grind Statistics are confidentially compiled by Statser, located in Leusden, the Netherlands.

 The Q3 2018 statistics were published on the 15th of October 2018 at 8 am (7 am UK time; 2 am NY time).